SEC subpoenas Chipotle in hiring probe

-(Reuters) - Chipotle Mexican Grill Inc on Friday said it received a subpoena from the Securities and Exchange Commission as part of that agency’s investigation into the burrito chain’s hiring practices.
+May 18 (Reuters) - Chipotle Mexican Grill Inc on Friday said it received a subpoena from the U.S. Securities and Exchange Commission as part of that agency’s investigation into the burrito chain’s hiring practices.

 The subpoena requested “information regarding our compliance with employee work authorization requirements, our related public statements and other disclosures, and related information,” Chipotle said in a filing.